MatthewStanciu/eslint-plugin-imports-whitespace-bezier-curve/README.md

 <img src="https://github.com/MatthewStanciu/eslint-plugin-imports-whitespace-bezier-curve/assets/14811170/977689d1-5873-453d-8d10-6abfde40b991" alt="demo" width="75%" />

-A silly little ESLint plugin to enforce that the import statements in a file follow a cubic Bezier curve.
+A silly little ESLint plugin to enforce that the import statements in a file follow a predefined cubic Bezier curve.

 If you use Prettier, this plugin will conflict with it.
 But that's part of the fun 😈